Skip to content

 mypy strict mode with zero escape hatches:

-mypy src/orchcore/ --strict
+mypy src/ tests/ examples/ --strict

 All public functions require type annotations.
 Pydantic plugin is enabled for model validation.